SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 #### Discarding intervals with incomplete data

-We can use quality flags to exclude intervals that contain only partial data.
+We can use quality flags to exclude intervals that contain too much undesirable data.
 For example, if we are resampling to one hour intervals and don't want to include hours where half or more of the data occurs at night time, we can use a filter
 like: